Housing Vulnerabilities

 The data

 Low-income households are more likely to sacrifice quality for cost by living in housing units that have structural issues or deficiencies.
-Housing problems include units with an incomplete kitchen that lacks running water, stove, or refrigerator, or plumbing that lacks hot and cold piped water, a flush toilet, or a bathtub/shower.
+Housing problems include units with incomplete plumbing that lacks hot and cold piped water, a flush toilet, or a bathtub/shower or an incomplete kitchen that lacks running water, a strove, or a refrigerator.

 Housing problems contribute to various health conditions, injuries and poor childhood development.
 Plumbing issues increase the likelihood of water leaks that promote the growth of mold, which negatively affects respiratory health and increases the likelihood of asthma.
 Corroded plumbing can increase the risk of lead exposure or poisoning.1